juliana-cunha/juliana-cunha.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the [Mathematics Doctoral Program](https://www.ua.pt/en/curso/210) at the University of Aveiro, supervised by [Alexandre Madeira](https://sweet.ua.pt/madeira/) and [Luís S. Barbosa](https://www.di.uminho.pt/~lsb/) and supported by an Phd FCT Grant.
+I am a PhD student in the [Mathematics Doctoral Program](https://www.ua.pt/en/curso/210) at the University of Aveiro, supported by an FCT PhD grant and supervised by [Alexandre Madeira](https://sweet.ua.pt/madeira/) and [Luís S. Barbosa](https://www.di.uminho.pt/~lsb/).
 Previously, I completed an MSc in Mathematics and Applications at the University of Aveiro and a BSc in Mathematics at FCUP, University of Porto.
 You can find my complete **CV** [here](http://juliana-cunha.github.io/files/main.pdf).

 **Research Interests:** Paraconsistent Logic · Formal Methods · Twist Structures · Bilattices.